-It has been developed by our members from Sri Lanka – who have a long history of questioning the real effects of alcohol and analyzing the power of expectancies – and from Sweden.
-Ever since, Fake Free is being used in Poland, Serbia and Bosnia and is coming to Kenya and Germany.
+It has been developed by our members from Sri Lanka – who have a long history of questioning the effects of alcohol and analysing the effects of expectancies – and from Sweden.
+If since, Fake Free is being used in Poland, Serbia and Bosnia.

-Fake Free puts the spotlight on research findings in the field of prevention and effective strategies to protect young people from alcohol harm.
+Fake Free puts the spotlight on research findings on prevention and effective strategies to prevent young people from alcohol harm.

 Fake Free works to de-glamorize alcohol and exposes the unfair and illogical advantages that people get when they are under the influence of alcohol.